 The second section of our drive took us down to the Round Tree – Juliette Rd and back up to another Allison Creek crossing where we’d seen the Dimpled Troutlilies blooming a couple of weeks ago.

-On the road down to the highway, W spotted some clusters of pink flowers in th
+On the road down to the highway, W spotted some clusters of pink flowers in the grass.

 Rose Mock Vervain (Glandularia pulchella).